DATE: WEDNESDAY, OCT 25, 2017

 TIME: 11:00 AM – 12:00 PM EDT (UTC -4)

-Scientists discuss technological advancements and present novel application of new head-mounted, wireless sensors for neural recording and stimulation in conscious, freely moving animals.
+Scientists discuss technological advancements and present novel application of new head-mounted and implantable, wireless sensors for neural recording and stimulation in freely moving animals.

 Rapid innovation in sensor miniaturization and novel integration of head-mounted, implantable wireless technologies with electrode interfaces has enabled scientists to investigate neuronal processes in greater detail than ever before.
 Neural recordings including up to 128 channels of real time EEG, ECoG, EMG, ECG and single unit/spike signals for telemetric experiments are no longer an obstacle.
 Untethered neural modulation and nerve blocking by electrical and optogenetic stimulation in both mice and rats, and single capsule combined neural stimulation with recording for closed-loop control is achievable.
 The application of these ground-breaking technologies is helping clarify the complex nature of various neuronal diseases, and identify novel treatment methods.